E z e k i e l 1 - 1 2

 1:23-24 The last thing Ezekiel notes is more detail on the creature's wings--significantly that they made a lot of noise--not just noise, but awe-inspiring and fearful sounds.
 The wings must have been very large and powerful to sound like an army or an ocean.
 This continues to drive home the power that God has at His disposal.

-1:25 The crystal expanse is described now a little more in detail as looking like a throne and being bluish in colour (sapphire), but even greater than that was God Himself seated on the throne.
+1:25 The crystal expanse is described now a little more in detail as looking like a throne and being bluish in color (sapphire), but even greater than that was God Himself seated on the throne.
 Notice that Ezekiel keeps using the word "likeness" or "appearance" in his description of these heavenly things.
 The words he used probably don't fully describe what he saw--this was the best he could do.
 God is much more awesome than we can possibly understand or describe.

 !:27-28 A heavenly man who looked like polished bronze glowing in a fire was on the throne, surrounded by the glory of a rainbow.
 How right to fall on your face before this great God!
 He deserves absolute homage.
 Can you imagine how awesome it would be to stand before God's throne?